 The field of admissions is constantly changing—leading to extensive confusion and inaccurate information.
-The Ivy Dean is up to date on these trends and brings truthful, accurate information to our students and families.
+The Ivy Dean is up to date on these trends and brings truthful, accurate information to my students and families.
 Recently, Harvard’s Graduate School of Education released a report encouraging even greater changes in the field.
-Read our recent article on the Huffington Post, below, to learn how to interpret and prepare for the changes.
+Read my recent article on the Huffington Post, below, to learn how to interpret and prepare for the changes.

 Recently, the Harvard Graduate School of Education released a thought-provoking report, Turning the Tide, which makes the bold statement that admissions offices across the country need to change how they select students—and soon.
 With the wide publicity and attention of this report, changes to admissions requirements may take place at many colleges.
 Do you know what to look out for?

 While most people are focused on the new, redesigned SAT to be rolled out in several months, few realize that the entire field of admissions has been changing for years.
 For example, leadership is no longer an admissions buzzword, a perfect SAT score does not guarantee admissions and too many activities could actually harm your applications.

 So what will happen next?
 If the report’s goals are fulfilled, colleges will give preference to students with experiences focused in prolonged community service and engagement.